(Just to set the stage, this is an opinion piece… opinion… right? Good! 😉 )

 I even built the Silver Cloud MB.5 and the Magna Models Firebrand…. and survived.

-No, at the end of the day, it’s not the amount of work… work that quite often leaves obvious signs, scars of battle, so to speak.
+Now, at the end of the day, it’s not the amount of work… work that quite often leaves obvious signs, scars of battle, so to speak.
 It’s not that.

 The part I dislike the most is that in most cases it’s simply not needed.

 I do quite a few commission build models.
-And quite often, the client asks for resin additions.
+(No longer though… ~Jon) And quite often, the client asks for resin additions.
 When you build models for hire, you normally just say “OK, fine, no problem”, and add it as a line item on the estimate.
 Yet I often want to ask “what exactly is this buying you?”
 Because, for the majority of resin additions, the end result, from a purely bottom line point of view, is generally not worth the expense.

 Here’s what I mean.
 Say the kit cockpit is reasonably detailed.
 A bit plain, but workable.
 In most cases, all that is really needed is maybe some new seats, or just photoetch belts, and a few bits and bobs of simple scratch build to liven things up.
 Clever painting, shading, highlighting and washes will go a long way into turning the ordinary into something nice.
 And given the fact that most times the work will be glanced at maybe two or three times in a serious manner, I’ve never felt that the additional parts are warranted.